Life insurance for people with high cholesterol

 How to lower your life insurance rates if you have high cholesterol

-If you receive higher life insurance rates based on your cholesterol test results, you can ask the insurance company to reconsider how much you pay after one year of owning your policy.
+If you receive higher life insurance rates than expected based on your cholesterol test results, you can ask the insurance company to reconsider how much you pay after one year of owning your policy.
 This usually requires taking another medical exam.

 In the meantime, you can consult your doctor on ways to proactively manage your cholesterol to improve your chances of getting a lower rate in the future.

-What if my application is declined?
+What if your application is declined due to high cholesterol?

 Every health condition will be considered by the insurance company on a case-by-case basis, so it’s still worth talking to an agent or broker to figure out what your best options are.